Articles

 “How can a nation be called great if its bread tastes like Kleenex?”
 On American bread in her era.

-What did Julia Child say at the end of her show?
-Julia Child ended every episode of The French Chef by saying “Bon appétit!”
+Julia Child ended every episode of The French Chef by saying “Bon appetit!”
 This French phrase, meaning “good appetite” or “enjoy your meal,” became her trademark sign-off and is now synonymous with her legacy.

 The phrase became so associated with Julia that it appears on merchandise, cookbooks, and tributes to her memory.